williamcaseylucas/digital-hippo/README.md

 - we made priceId and stripeId get generated programtically which is why we need to handle it in our beforeChange hook within Products collection
 - isPaid is defined in server.ts
   - and further defined in webhooks.ts
+- create custom webhook from dashboard
+  - Want to do this from our official production url

 ## how to size images properly